ritabc/word-letter-count/README.md

 - Since I am not computing anything with the key/name/identifier for the paragraph, nor am I storing it anywhere, I decided to make a Paragraph Model that does not take into account the key sent with the POST request.
 Additionally, since it sounds like only 1 key/value pair is being sent at a time, I decided to not do anything with (for example, store, conduct computations on, or return) the key
 - No titles or abbreviations ending in periods will be used (Mr. or etc.)
 - Decided to keep sentence-ending punctuation in each sentence, and that the easiest / most efficient way to do so involved regex.
+- Assuming for total_letter_count, only a-z and A-Z letters should be counted (no spaces or punctuation)
+- No specific JSON requirements besides being readable and clear.
+If there was another application calling this API and expecting the JSON in a particular format, I may have used a serializer to format the output.
+- (For now) Assuming only POST requests are sent, so no custom or clean exception messages for GET, PUT, etc. requests are generated
+- Assumed that most of the time, 2 arguments will be submitted, one being 'key' and the other being 'value'.
+In practice only 'value' is required, and if the person or application calling the API submits other parameters, that is fine.
+  * However, for security purposes only key and value params are whitelisted.
+  * If 'value' is not submitted, an error will be thrown.

 ## Style Guides and Philosophies Followed
 - Test Driven Development (TDD)
 - [rubocop style guide](https://github.com/rubocop-hq/ruby-style-guide)
+- Comments were excluded in favor of easily readable code.
+Exceptions include multi-method chains

 ## Notes
 -